linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 02 What is Financial Intermediation/Chapter 03 The What How and Why of Financial Intermediaries.md

 4. Can you shed light on the following facts and explain their possible interrelationships?

 a.
 Commercial paper issues by nonfinancial corporations in the United States have grown sixfold in the last 20 years.
 b.
-Large money center banks are turning increasingly to "middle market" borrowers (i.e., those with loan requests between  $5 million and$ 200 million).
+Large money center banks are turning increasingly to "middle market" borrowers (i.e., those with loan requests between  \$5 million and\$ 200 million).
 c.
 Securitization has grown rapidly.

 5. What is the difference between a "stock" and a "mutual"?
 Explain the differences in the resolutions of agency problems for these two types of organizations.